Ramalinga Reddy

-Dr. Ramalinga Reddy is an Indian politician who is the Transport Minister and Muzrai Minister of Karnataka.
-Reddy is the Chairman of Karnataka State Road Transport Corporation & the current working president of Karnataka Indian National Congress since February 2021.
+Ramalinga Reddy (born 12 June 1953) is an Indian politician who was the Minister of Major and Medium Irrigation, Transport Minister and Muzrai Minister of Karnataka.
+Reddy is the Chairman of Karnataka State Road Transport Corporation.
+A member of the Indian National Congress, he is the current working president of Karnataka Pradesh Congress Committee since February 2021.
 He was Minister of State for Home Affairs from 2 September 2017 to 17 May 2018, and Minister of Transport of Karnataka from 18 May 2013 to 2 September 2017, and again, from 20 May 2023.

-Reddy contested the Karnataka 2018 election and was re-elected from the BTM Layout constituency.
+Reddy contested the Karnataka 2018 election and was re-elected from the BTM Layout constituency again in 2023 and served as Minister for Transport and Hindu Religious and Charitable Endowments in the Siddaramaiah cabinet.

+Ramalinga Reddy took oath as minister in D.K.
+Shiva Kumar's cabinet on 3 June 2026 and later allotted Major and Medium Irrigation projects portfolios.
+He has resigned amid discontent over his cabinet portfolio on 5 June 2026, he is upset over being denied the Bengaluru Development portfolio.